darienmiller88/TodoApp-Minimal-api/README.md

 and scable web applications in a brand language, as well as a new environment.
 The infrastructure, the tooling, the library, and the language features are all really cool!
 Here's what stood out:

+#### Interesting quirks of C#

+* Methods that return two value
+* WebApplicationBuilder, which allows for the creation of a mega router
+* Dependency injection
+* Handler method parameters
+* Razor Pages
+* get and set keywords
+* XUnit testing
+* Extension member
+* Named parameters
+* Automatic response body binding to models

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.